prashantgohel321/Active-Directory-and-Linux-Security-Lab/DBA/System Catalogs/Other/TEMPLATES.md

 REVOKE ALL ON SCHEMA public FROM PUBLIC;
 GRANT USAGE ON SCHEMA public to PUBLIC;
 ```

+> This setup first removes all default permissions on the public schema from everyone, then gives back only basic access.
+In simple terms, users can see and use objects inside the schema, but they cannot create or modify anything there unless extra permissions are explicitly granted.

 > This ensures that all newly created databaes follow the same security baseline.

 ---